Meet Our Board of Directors

 Separate from his art collection and in the forefront of the Vinalhaven community, is the artist’s real estate holdings, which the Foundation took ownership of in 2019.
 This transfer allowed Star of Hope to undertake a major effort to rescue and stabilize the historic and much-loved Star of Hope Lodge building which towers over Main Street.

 The building, which was in severe disrepair when the artist died, has been considered one of the most significant historic structures in Maine.
-Now, two years later, its intricately detailed Mansard style roof, oversized restored street front windows and bold, red wooden doors, offer downtown Vinalhaven a renewed sense of pride
+Now, years later, its intricately detailed Mansard style roof, oversized restored street front windows and bold, red wooden doors, offer downtown Vinalhaven a renewed sense of pride.

 Stay tuned for future updates on Star of Hope Foundation’s efforts and programs.